Amager Strandpark

 Amager Strandpark (Amager Beach Park) is a seaside public park in Copenhagen, Denmark.
 It is located on the island of Amager and includes an artificial island and offers a total of 4.6 km of beaches.
 From the beach, the Middelgrunden wind farm can be seen on the horizon.

 The park was founded in 1934 and in 2005 a 2 km artificial island was added.
 The island is separated from the original beach by a lagoon which is crossed by three bridges.
 The beach has two sections.
 The northern section has a natural beach environment with winding paths, broad sandy beaches and low dunes.
 The southern section offers a so-called city beach with a broad promenade and areas for ball play or picnicking.
 There is also a small marina and parking facilities at the southern end.
 The lagoon has low-water areas for children as well as a 1000 m swimming course.

 Activities

-The area is used for runners, swimmers and kayakers, among many others.
+The area is used for runners, swimmers and kayakers, windsurfers, among many others.
 There is a space for outdoor fitness training and from a small headland, it is possible to go diving.
 A grassy area at the southern end of the park, known as Femøren (which translates to "the 5 øre coin"), is often used for open-air rock concerts in summer.
 It is also a popular spot for skateboarders.
 American pro skater Torey Pudwill has a picture-ad, where he kick-flips down double set stairs at Bunker 2.

 There is a large kayak club at the southern end of the artificial island with a cafe, rentals, and a sporting goods store.
 There are also sauna facilities and other amenities available near the kayak club area.

+Close to a parking lot, there's a windsurfing and kitesurfing club and a windsurfing school.